Order Status and Informtion

 What shipping provider do you use?

-Mike's Bikes ships all orders with FedEx, some small items with USPS.
+Mack Cycle ships all orders with FedEx, some small items with USPS.
+Signature is required on most orders.

 How much is shipping?